- 1 package (1/4 ounce) active dry yeast

 - Place 20 balls in the tube pan; top with remaining caramel and pecans.
 Top with remaining balls.
 Cover and let rise until doubled, about 45 minutes.

 - Preheat oven to 350°.
-Bake 30-35 minutes or until golden brown.
+Bake until golden brown, 30-35 minutes.
 (Cover loosely with foil if top browns too quickly.)
 Cool 10 minutes before inverting onto a serving plate.
 Serve warm.
 Yield: 1 loaf (20 servings).

 Reviews for Caramel-Pecan Monkey Bread